 Quinoa grows with a bitter-tasting, protective coating called saponin.
 Though most quinoa you buy in grocery stores is prerinsed, another run under the faucet doesn't hurt.
 Pour quinoa into a fine-mesh sieve and put it under cold water for a few seconds.
 Shake off any excess water before starting your recipe.

 Bring out quinoa's nutty side with a quick skillet toast.
 For every 1 1/2 cups quinoa, heat 1 tablespoon of a neutral oil, like canola, in a skillet on medium-low heat.
 Stay vigilant: Stir the quinoa constantly to avoid burning, watching for that perfect golden moment, around 6 to 8 minutes.

-Try our Quinoa with Latin Flavors to master the toasting method.
+Try our recipe for Quinoa with Latin Flavors to master the toasting method.

 Water is quinoa's go-to companion, but other liquids—think low-sodium chicken, mushroom or vegetable broth—add flavor.
 Just keep the ratio 2 cups liquid to 1 cup quinoa.
 Add a splash of dry white wine for further oomph: 1/2 cup wine plus 1 1/2 cups broth for every 1 cup of quinoa.

 Quinoa cooks quickly—in about 15 minutes.
 Some package directions tell you to turn off the heat once the liquid boils and you've stirred in the quinoa.
 We prefer to bring the cooking liquid to a boil, stir in the quinoa, then turn the heat down to low, cover and simmer gently, until all the liquid is absorbed.
 You'll know when the quinoa is done because it will look like it has popped open, revealing the germ of the kernel.

 Related: Delicious Quinoa Salad Recipes